 - Blood clot moves to the lungs (pulmonary embolism)

 When to Contact a Medical Professional

 Call your health care provider if you have symptoms of renal vein thrombosis.

-If you have experienced renal vein thrombosis, call your health care provider if you have:
+If you have experienced renal vein thrombosis, call your provider if you have:

 - Decrease in urine output